stitchfix/pyxley/README.md

 By constructing the template in this way, the developer can easily integrate a custom React component.
 The only requirements are the props, elementId, and location of the React component.

+## Documentation and Testing
+Coming Soon!

+## Python versions
+Currently only Python 2.7 is supported.
+Support for other versions coming soon.

 ## Installation
 Install via pip
 ```